zozaai/gitex/README.md

 $ gitex .             # current repository
 $ gitex path/to/repo  # any repo path
 $ gitex url           # repo url
-$ gitex -i /path/to/repo > path/to/output.txt
+$ gitex -i /path/to/repo > path/to/output.txt  # redirect to text file
-...
+$ gitex -c            # also copy output to clipboard (Linux)
 ```